-“Katya is the only woman I can’t fire, divorce or break up with,” he had almost boasted.
+“Katya is the only woman I can’t fire, divorce or break up with,” he added, sounding proud.

-In the airplane’s front section, Campbell recognized the flight attendant’s voice, hushed and angry.
-She was upbraiding a co-worker about some work.
+In the airplane’s front section, Campbell recognized the flight attendant’s voice, hushed and angry, upbraiding a co-worker about some work.
 The airplane continued its bumpy approach to Ramses.

-Feeling trapped in the dropping airplane, Campbell remembered Kochanski’s advice against getting arrested in Saburia.
-What was Manny working on in secret, stored in that purple case for which he was a foolish mule?
+Trapped in the dropping airplane, he remembered Kochanski’s advice against getting arrested in Saburia.
+What was in that purple case for which he was a foolish mule?
 How much did the Chinese know?
 Business and politics is a dangerous combination.

 The seat belt light went off.
 He pressed the button for the attendant to help him resume Black Shadows.
 Thinking about the skip in time between his phone and the TV, he concluded that a pedestrian reason for the three-minute time discrepancy was likely.
 His cellphone had to reset after traveling halfway around the globe.
 But fantastical explanations were more entertaining.

-The first time he had this dream was at StarHall.
+The first time he had this dream was in high school at StarHall.
 The school therapist had asked him, “What does it mean to you?”

-Dr. Skinner had nodded and smiled.
-After that, the vision of a sky cracking open —like an eggshell — had become less fearful.
+Dr. Skinner had smiled.
+After that, the dream of a sky cracking open —like an eggshell — became less fearful.

-Campbell wondered what Dr. Skinner had said that the StarHall administration gave him a second chance.
-But the ringleader of their school clique had been expelled.
-That bully’s older brother, Jim Sichet, was now a successful lawyer in Chicago that Kochanski had warned him about.
-Dramatic as usual, pointing to the Chicago River’s general direction, Kochanski had said, “I know you guys were all in StarHall together.
-But we’re on opposite sides of the river, Jim Sichet and I — lots of dead bodies have floated in there.”
+The class bully’s older brother was now a successful lawyer in Chicago.
+Kochanski had warned him, “I know you guys were all in StarHall together.
+But we’re on opposite sides of the Chicago River, Jim Sichet and I — lots of dead bodies have floated in there.”

-Campbell’s old girlfriend, Susan, a biology major at MIT, had said the stars were fluorescent bacteria and the human race was lower even — in that cosmic order — mere sparks of awareness, trivial in existence compared to intelligent life far beyond its abilities to comprehend.
+His old girlfriend at MIT had said the stars were fluorescent bacteria and the human race was lower even — in that cosmic order — mere sparks of awareness, trivial in existence compared to intelligent life far beyond human abilities to comprehend.

-During his last visit to the Saburian campus, they had taken away his two guns at the entry gate security checkpoint.
-Shocked, he had said nothing in part because he had traveled to Saburia on a private jet and never thought his firearms would be an issue.
+During his last visit to the Saburian base, they had taken away his two guns at the entry checkpoint.
+Because he had traveled to Saburia on a private jet, he never thought his firearms would be an issue.

-On this, his second trip, he had left his firearms —and any bewilderment they may create — at home.
+But this time, he had left his firearms —and any amazement they might create — at home.

-Black Shadows abruptly opened again on the tiny television screen; the scene showed a peaceful town bright in the sunlight, snow on the sloped rooftops of small houses.
+Black Shadows abruptly opened again on his screen; a peaceful town bright in the sunlight, snow on the sloped rooftops of small houses.
 In the background rose the signature jagged tops of the Saburian mountain chain.
 The picture angled, so it appeared the great peaks were marching forward toward the little homes, rank on rank, looming shadows getting closer and the light fading.

 Martial music, heavy vibration of drums and horns, displaced pastoral twangs.
 An ominous group of armed rebels approached the town.
 Small dots in the distant brush became a crush of warriors and vehicles.
 Chest tightening in an atavistic response to threat, he heard the roar of his plane, its wings cutting through the lowest clouds, approaching one of the thin airstrips in the vast desert below.